dolthub/docs/content/products/doltlab/installation.md

 <h1 id="start-doltlab"><ins>Step 3: Start DoltLab</ins></h1>

+For DoltLab >= `v2.1.0`, the `installer` binary can be used to configure your DoltLab instance.
+After successfully using the `installer`, it will write a `./start.sh` script which can be used to start DoltLab, and a `./stop.sh` script which is used for stopping DoltLab.
+For more information about working with the `installer`, please see the [installer section of the Administrator Guide](./administrator.md#installer).

-The recommended way to run DoltLab is with the `start-doltlab.sh` script included in DoltLab's zip folder.
+For DoltLab < `v2.1.0`, the recommended way to run DoltLab is with the `start-doltlab.sh` script included in DoltLab's zip folder.
 This script requires the following environment variables to be set in your DoltLab host environment/shell.

 > Note, the `./start-doltlab.sh` script contains references to some of these environment variables, but not all, as some are referenced elsewhere.